neelsmith/greeklang/attic/specs/md/attic/orthography/AtticCharacters.md

 <tr><td>chi</td><td>χ</td><td>X</td></tr>
 </table>

-In addition, the Attic alphabet has a character for the aspirate corresponding to the rough breathing mark in Ionic.
+The Attic alphabet has a further alphabetic character for the aspirate corresponding to the rough breathing mark in Ionic.
 This is conventionally  transcribed with `h` in print editions of Attic inscriptions.

 <table  concordion:execute="#result = getRoughBreathing()">
 <tr>